Mak-Mun/npmg_client/README.md

 ## 1. Definition
 * A Big Idea To Collect Data Related To Park With Main Focus Of Gorillas.
-* Basing On The Current Reports, Npmg Is To Replace Papers That Are Used While Recording Now Days Reports.
+* Basing On The Current Reports, Npmg Is To Replace Papers That Are Used While Recording Nowadays Reports.
-* The Reports Done Are Daily, And There Are People On Field( Rangers), And Doctors Who Recieves Those Reports
+* The Reports Done Are Daily, And There Are People On Field( Rangers), And Doctors Who Receives Those Reports
 * To Have Current Status Of National Park Gorillas.